SEXUAL HARASSMENT POLICY

 The harasser’s conduct must be unwelcome.

-Mid-Plains United Way will investigate and, where appropriate, discipline any person who threatens any employee or volunteer, either explicitly or implicitly, that the employee’s refusal to submit to sexual advances will adversely affect any condition of involvement or career development in United Way.
+Mid-Plains United Way Board of Trustees will investigate and, where appropriate, discipline any person who is alleged of participating in sexual harassment.
 Discipline may include action up to and including termination of employment/volunteer services.
 Mid-Plains United Way will not tolerate reprisals or retaliation against individuals who in good faith bring their concerns to management under this policy.

-If you believe that you have been subject to sexual harassment, you should immediately bring this concern to the attention of your manager or Human Resources.
+If you believe that you have been subject to sexual harassment, you should immediately bring this concern to the attention of the Board of Trustees or the Executive Director.
 Information provided during the investigation will only be disclosed on a “need to know” basis in order to effectively investigate and resolve the matter.

 We recognize that false accusations of sexual harassment can have serious effects on innocent men and women.
 False accusations will result in the same severe disciplinary action applicable in cases of bona fide harassment.